-- Protocol Translation Gateway devices use a variety of communication protocols, such as MQTT, CoAP, Zigbee, Bluetooth, Wi-Fi, Z-Wave, or proprietary protocols.
-Gateways are equipped to translate these protocols into a common format to ensure seamless communication between devices and INFER[TM]. - Connectivity Management: Gateways maintain the connectivity between IoT devices and server.
-They handle tasks like device registration, authentication, and network configuration, ensuring reliable and secure communication. - Data Aggregation and Pre-processing: Gateways collect data from multiple devices within their range or network.
-They can perform basic data pre-processing tasks like filtering, aggregation, and compression before transmitting the data to IN-FER[TM].
+- Protocol Translation Gateway assets use a variety of communication protocols, such as MQTT, CoAP, Zigbee, Bluetooth, Wi-Fi, Z-Wave, or proprietary protocols.
+Gateways are equipped to translate these protocols into a common format to ensure seamless communication between assets and INFERTM. - Connectivity Management: Gateways maintain the connectivity between IoT assets and server.
+They handle tasks like asset registration, authentication, and network configuration, ensuring reliable and secure communication. - Data Aggregation and Pre-processing: Gateways collect data from multiple assets within their range or network.
+They can perform basic data pre-processing tasks like filtering, aggregation, and compression before transmitting the data to INFERTM.
 This helps reduce network congestion and optimize data transmission. - Local Processing and Edge computing: Certain gateways are equipped with processing capabilities to perform data analysis and run local applications or algorithms.
 This enables real-time decision-making at the edge of the network, reducing latency and dependency on cloud resources. - Security and Data Privacy: Gateways play a crucial role in ensuring the security and privacy of Edge systems.
-They can enforce security policies, encrypt data, and authenticate devices before allowing data transmission to the central server or cloud. - Device Management and Firmware Updates: Gateways facilitate device management tasks, including remote configuration, monitoring, and firmware updates.
-They provide a centralized control point for managing a fleet of IoT devices, ensuring their proper functioning and updating their software when necessary. - Integration with Cloud and Backend Systems: Gateways establish a connection between things and the INFER[TM] platform.
+They can enforce security policies, encrypt data, and authenticate assets before allowing data transmission to the central server or cloud. - Asset Management and Firmware Updates: Gateways facilitate asset management tasks, including remote configuration, monitoring, and firmware updates.
+They provide a centralized control point for managing a fleet of IoT assets, ensuring their proper functioning and updating their software when necessary. - Integration with Cloud and Backend Systems: Gateways establish a connection between things and the INFERTM platform.
 They transmit the collected data to the cloud for further processing, analysis, storage, and visualization.
-They also enable bi-directional communication, allowing commands or control signals from the cloud to reach the devices.
+They also enable bi-directional communication, allowing commands or control signals from the cloud to reach the assets.

-To begin with, you need a device template to represent a gateway.
-A device template serves as a predefined structure or blueprint that defines the characteristics, functionalities, and behaviors for multiple devices with similar features and configurations to stay connected.
+To begin with, you need a asset template to represent a gateway.
+An asset template serves as a predefined structure or blueprint that defines the characteristics, functionalities, and behaviors for multiple assets with similar features and configurations to stay connected.

 Note: The definition is in the template, and its implementation is done in the adapter.
-Therefore, if the device template is revised, the adapter too has to be revised to work together with the template.
+Therefore, if the asset template is revised, the adapter too has to be revised to work together with the template.